Collin Vaness, author portrait

 Collin Vaness

 Two books are available now.
 Blood and Faith: The Last Christian King of Jerusalem is a historical novel about Guy de Lusignan, the Battle of Hattin, the fall of the Crusader Kingdom, and the long aftermath in which the surrendered king refused to die.
-The Gate of Bones opens The Silent Threshold, a four-book prehistoric epic about the last shared world of Sapiens, Neanderthals, and Denisovans.
+The Sentinel 01: Monarch Bridge opens The Meridian Saga, a sixteen-book near-future thriller season about one city learning that disaster, memory, and infrastructure do not always obey the records built to contain them.

-Five further series are in active development.
+Six further series are in active development.
+The Silent Threshold is a four-book prehistoric epic about the last shared world of Sapiens, Neanderthals, and Denisovans.
 The Ruined Sky Cycle is a three-volume military thriller about the first decade after a 2035 Eurasian Coalition nuclear strike collapses the United States.
 The Vanguard Protocol is a twelve-volume mosaic techno-thriller built around an off-books private military contractor in the gray zones of modern conflict.
 The Orbital Mandate is a four-book generation-ship sequence about a colony that outlives its founders.
 The Iron Revenants Saga is a twenty-book space opera in four quartets — grimdark with earned hope.
 Nothing to Declare is a standalone historical novel about Oscar Wilde’s 1882 American lecture tour.

 The work, in four pillars